MahirMahbub/Contextual-Spell-Checker-For-Bangla/README.md

-# Auto Progressive Contextual spell checker for bangla
+# Auto Progressive Contextual Spell Checker For Bangla

 ## Automatic Progressive Context-Sensitive Spelling Correction for Bangla Text Using BERT and Levenshtein Distance.